-- Download the program "memdance.c" from the course site and compile it with: g++ -O3 -o memdance memdance.c This program is a simple benchmark to measure the rate of random memory access to a block of - memory of a given size for a given duration of a time.
+1) Download the program "memdance.c" from the course site and compile it with:

+$$g++$$ -03 -o memdance memdance.c

+This program is a simple benchmark to measure the rate of random memory access to a block of memory of a given size for a given duration of a time.
 Run it without arguments for help.

-Use this program on the machine of your choice to measure the memory throughput for different buffer sizes.
-Just run it as "./memdance default", and it will cycle through buffer sizes of 1MB, 2MB, 4MB, 8MB, 16MB, 32MB, 64MB, and 128MB for 3 seconds per test. - 3) Compare the results to the cache size found in Task 1, especially the lowest level cache (L3 on most modern systems).
+- 2) Use this program on the machine of your choice to measure the memory throughput for different buffer sizes.
+Just run it as "./memdance default", and it will cycle through buffer sizes of 1MB, 2MB, 4MB, 8MB, 16MB, 32MB, 64MB, and 128MB for 3 seconds per test. - 3) Compare the results to the cache size found in "Caches and Memory in the Real World" above, especially the lowest level cache (L3 on most modern systems).
 What do you observe?
 What's the percentage difference between the fastest and slowest rate?
 What does this tell you about the importance of cache to software performance?